Shannon Bogues

-Shannon Bogues (born February 20, 1997) is an American professional basketball player for Apollon Limassol B.C. of the Cyprus Basketball Division A. He played college basketball for the McLennan Highlanders and the Stephen F. Austin Lumberjacks.
+Shannon Bogues (born February 20, 1997) is an American professional basketball player for Le Mans Sarthe Basket of the French ProA league.
+He played college basketball for the McLennan Highlanders and the Stephen F. Austin Lumberjacks.

 Early life and high school career

 Bogues began focusing only on basketball in eighth grade.
 He attended Ellison High School in Killeen, Texas.
 As a senior, Bogues was named District 12-6A Offensive Player of the Year.
 He committed to McLennan Community College.